eclipse-theia/theia-cloud/terraform/terraform.md

 Please follow the official installation instruction at <https://developer.hashicorp.com/terraform/downloads?product_intent=terraform>.

-If you are unfamiliar with Terraform you may want to have a look at their tutorials avilable at <https://developer.hashicorp.com/terraform/tutorials>.
+If you are unfamiliar with Terraform, you may want to have a look at their tutorials available at <https://developer.hashicorp.com/terraform/tutorials>.

 ## Directory Structure

 The `modules` directory contains our reuseable terraform modules for creating clusters, installing dependencies via helm, and configuring keycloak.
 The modules will be used by the actual terraform configurations available in the `configurations` directory.

-If you can't use terraform, the `./modules/helm/main.tf` contains the information which helm charts are installed from which helm repository and you may extract the passed values.
-For and initial Keycloak realm configuration, you may check the values in `./modules/keycloak/main.tf`.
+If you can't use Terraform, the `./modules/helm/main.tf` contains the information which helm charts are installed from which helm repository and you may extract the passed values.
+For an initial Keycloak realm configuration, you may check the values in `./modules/keycloak/main.tf`.

 ## Theia Cloud Getting Started

-Currently we have Getting Started configuration for the following Clusters/Services:
+Currently, we have Getting Started configurations for the following Clusters/Services:

 * [Minikube](#minikube)
 * [Google Kubernetes Engine](#google-kubernetes-engine)